- Medicare enrollment in Alaska is stands at about 105,000 residents – only about 14% of the population, as opposed to 19% nationwide.

 - 14 private insurers offer Medigap plans in Alaska, and the state’s high-risk pool offers Medigap coverage to those who aren’t eligible for private plans (along with one of the private Medigap insurers).

-- There are 24 stand-alone Part D prescription plans available in Alaska, and 66,000 beneficiaries are enrolled in them.
+- There are 25 stand-alone Part D prescription plans available in Alaska; more than 66,000 beneficiaries are enrolled in them.

 - Spending per-enrollee for Medicare in Alaska is the second-lowest in the nation.